 How do you know when someone is quad dominant?

-This type of squat asks the knee joint to do what the hip joint should be doing and puts way too much unnecessary stress on the knee joint.In order for you to have a productive lower body routine you must first solve this problem.
+This type of squat asks the knee joint to do what the hip joint should and puts way too much unnecessary stress on the knee joint.
+You must first solve this problem to have a productive lower body routine.

 Fix #1 – Demand 70% of your weight stays on the heels.

-By simply being aware of your heels being in contact with the ground and by applying a number such as 70% of the weight, you will immediately begin to move more through the hip and less through your knee joint.
+By simply being aware of your heels being in contact with the ground and applying a number such as 70% of the weight, you will immediately begin to move more through the hip and less through your knee joint.

 Fix #2 – Get more mobile ankles.

-So… The choice is yours…
+So, The choice is yours.

-It includes 3 different detailed manuals, which show you how to build a strong foundation of flexibility and stability for your lower body and teach you how to safely learn complex bodyweight and weighted lower body exercises using his new PM3 Method.
+It includes three different detailed manuals, which show you how to build a strong foundation of flexibility and stability for your lower body and teach you how to safely learn complex bodyweight and weighted lower body exercises using his new PM3 Method.